 Aside from historic firsts, the Dominican Republic ranks among the most diverse Caribbean countries in geography, nature, and people.

 Its landscape ranges from the highest peak in the region, Pico Duarte, to the lowest body of water, Lago Enriquillo.

 A whopping 6,000 species of flora and 7,000 species of fauna include cacti flowers, endemic hawks, and humpback whales.

-Known for our warm and hospitable people, Dominican Republic is a destination like no other, featuring astounding nature, intriguing history and rich culture.
+Known for our warm and hospitable people, the Dominican Republic is a destination like no other, featuring astounding nature, intriguing history, and rich culture.